Tax Strategies

 What are the charitable contribution limits?

 Charitable giving tax deduction limits are set by the IRS as a percentage of your income.
-Similar to 2022, cash contributions in 2023 can make up 60% of your AGI.
-The limit for appreciated assets in 2022 and 2023, including stock, is 30% of your AGI.
+Cash contributions in 2023 and 2024 can make up 60% of your AGI.
+The limit for appreciated assets in 2023 and 2024, including stock, is 30% of your AGI.
 Contributions must be made to a qualified organization.

 Start saving more on your taxes and give with Daffy.